 Deadline: Aug 1, 2020

 Location of project: Anywhere in the world

-Location of residency: Alaska, Idaho, Montana, Oregon, WashingtonView website Save Need help writing this grant?
+Location of residency: Alaska, Idaho, Montana, Oregon, WashingtonView website Save

 This program offers support to supplement start-up cost for the establishment of new faculty positions in the natural sciences at private educational institutions.
 Grants are primarily targeted at undergraduate colleges and universities in the Trust’s five-state region.
 It is expected that an institution will apply for support in this program after a tenure‐track position is approved, but early in the search and hiring process, so that a Trust grant, if awarded, can be made part of the offer to the candidate.
 A representative of the institution, usually the chair of the department that has the opening, will prepare the application